 There is believe it or not a product called heat tape that can be installed and will warm up your pipes if needed during the colder weather.

 Seal up any drafts you may have in your home that will allow cold air in to where your pipes are located.
 Look for drafts around things like electrical wiring, dryer vents, and of course pipes.
-You can use caulk or insulation to keep the drafts out.
+You can use a variety of materials to keep the drafts out and better insulate your home.
 With severe cold temperatures, even the tiniest of openings can let in enough cold air to cause a pipe to freeze.

 Keep Your Garage Door Closed